pjlangley/typescript-scratchpad/types.md

 ## Class polymorphism

 Bind class-scoped generic types when declaring your class.
-Here, `K` and `V` area available to every instance method and instance property on `MyMap`.
+Here, `K` and `V` are available to every instance method and instance property on `MyMap`.

 ```ts
 class MyMap<K, V> {